Fees and financial aid

 Admissions & Awards

-For information on other loans and bursaries, please see the School of Graduate Studies website.
+For information on loans and bursaries available to graduate students, please see the School of Graduate Studies website.

 International students are encouraged to seek financial assistance programs and loans from their country of residence.
 International students do not qualify for Canadian government financial assistance or bank loans.